-Thematic issues of Nuclear Receptor Research focus on topics with high current interest which fall within the scope of the Journal.
+Thematic issues of Research in Applied Mathematics focus on topics with high current interest which fall within the scope of the Journal.
 These issues will be organized by recognized experts in the field and attract manuscripts of the highest quality.
-Proposals for thematic issues of Nuclear Receptor Research are welcome at any time during the year and should be submitted by the Lead Guest Editor to: email@example.com.
+Proposals for thematic issues of Research in Applied Mathematics are welcome at any time during the year and should be submitted by the Lead Guest Editor to: [email protected].

 Proposals should include:

-All manuscripts submitted to thematic issues of Nuclear Receptor Research will undergo the editorial workflow detailed below.
+All manuscripts submitted to thematic issues of Research in Applied Mathematics will undergo the editorial workflow detailed below.
 The process is single blinded where the reviewers know the identity of the manuscript authors, while the authors are unaware of the identity of the reviewers.

 The entire editorial workflow is performed using the online Manuscript Management System.
-Once a submitted manuscript is confirmed by the editorial office to comply with the Journal's style, the manuscript will be forwarded to the Lead Guest Editor of the relevant thematic issue.
+Once a submitted manuscript is confirmed by the editorial office to comply with the Journal's style, the manuscript will be forwarded to the Lead Guest Editor of the relevant thematic issue who may reject the manuscript if deemed not appropriate to the scope of the thematic issue or not of sufficient quality.

 The Guest Editor will submit his/her recommendation to the Lead Guest Editor who will make a decision on the manuscript, as follows: